-In conclusion, we proposed a surface enhanced pump-probe configuration for the characterization of the temporal evolution of the pressure at a surface with a competitive sensitivity, allowing to study cavitation of bubbles with diameters in the order of 1 or 2 mm by measuring pressures that are some tenths of MPa.
-The system supplies a limit of detection (LoD) in the order of ~5 MPa for measurements of single cavitation events; it reaches a LoD of ~0.1 MPa when averaging over 128 single cavitation event signals and after a denoise signal post-process.
+In conclusion, we proposed a surface enhanced pump-probe configuration for the characterization of the temporal evolution of the pressure at a surface with a competitive sensitivity, allowing us to study cavitation of bubbles with diameters on the order of 1 or 2 mm by measuring pressures that are some tenths of MPa.
+The system supplies a limit of detection (LoD) on the order of $\sim\!5$ MPa for measurements of single cavitation events; it reaches a LoD of $\sim\!0.1$ MPa when averaging over 128 single cavitation event signals and after a denoise signal postprocess.